Palm Tree vs Coconut Tree: What’s the Difference? (with Pictures)

 Palm Tree Height

-Normally, you’ll find these extremely tall palm trees out in nature near beaches or in jungles since they are free to grow as tall as they can.
+Palm trees differ wildly in height, and some varieties grow up to 197 feet tall!
+Usually, you’ll find tall palm trees near beaches or in jungles since they are free to grow as tall as possible.

-Palm trees that are planted near buildings or establishments are kept maintained so they don’t grow as tall as they can be difficult to manage.
+Palm trees planted near buildings or establishments are kept maintained so they don’t grow as tall.
 In some parts of the United States, it is common to use palm trees for landscaping.

 - Very sturdy